 Support open access - Be a catalyst for research and discovery.
 Show your support for open access by sharing your data.

-Data Management can be generally considered as any activity involving data outside of actually using the data.
+Data management can generally be considered as any activity involving data outside the actual use of the data.
 Data management is best defined as any or all of the following examples:

-* Organizing data into directories/folders and using meaningful filenames.
+* Organizing data into directories or folders and using meaningful filenames

-* Keeping backups of data in case you accidentally delete or lose data.
+* Keeping backups of data in case of accidental deletion or loss

 * Synchronizing data between desktop, laptop, USB key, cloud storage, etc.

-Data management involves organizing, protecting and distributing the data.
+Data management involves organizing, protecting and distributing data.
 Typically, people only do data management when it is needed and therefore tend to use the most obvious methods.
-Using more advanced and automated methods will reduce the amount of time spent managing data.
+Using advanced and automated methods sooner will reduce the amount of time spent managing data later in the project.